 Quarter-hourly Settlement in the Spanish Electricity Market: Regulatory Changes and Adaptation for Energy Retailers

-While this transition brings clear benefits in terms of flexibility and transparency, it also poses operational and technological challenges for energy retailers, producers, and other market participants.
-In this article, we explore the regulatory framework, the market impact, and how QUIXOTIC makes adapting to this new model seamless.
+While this transition brings clear advantages in terms of flexibility and transparency, it also poses operational and technological challenges for retailers, producers, and other market players.
+In this article, we explore the regulatory framework, the impact on market operations, and how QUIXOTIC facilitates adaptation to this new model.

 Regulatory Context: From Hourly to Quarter-hourly Settlement

-Spain’s transition to quarter-hourly settlement follows the European framework established in Regulation (EU) 2017/2195, which sets guidelines for electricity market operation across the EU.
-This regulation mandates the reduction of the Imbalance Settlement Period (ISP) to 15-minute intervals to enhance imbalance management and renewable energy integration.
+The transition to quarter-hourly settlement in Spain aligns with European regulations, specifically Regulation (EU) 2017/2195, which sets guidelines on the operation of electricity markets in the EU.
+Within this framework, the reduction of the Imbalance Settlement Period (ISP) to 15 minutes is established, with the goal of improving imbalance management and renewable integration.

-At the national level, Red Eléctrica de España (REE) and the Comisión Nacional de los Mercados y la Competencia (CNMC) have been progressively implementing this model.
-Key milestones include:
+At the national level, Red Eléctrica de España (REE) and the Comisión Nacional de los Mercados y la Competencia (CNMC) have led the progressive implementation of this model.
+The key milestones of this transition are:

-• March 18, 2025: Implementation of the Market Time Unit (MTU15) in intraday continuous and auction markets.
+• March 18, 2025: Implementation of the Market Time Unit (MTU15) in intraday continuous markets and auctions.

-• June 11, 2025: Full application of MTU15 in the OMIE day-ahead market and synchronization with the European market.
+• October 1, 2025: First delivery of energy traded in quarter-hourly products in the day-ahead market (coupled with the European market).

 What Changes with Quarter-hourly Settlement?

-Until now, the Spanish electricity market operated with hourly resolution, where consumption and generation were measured and settled in 60-minute blocks.
-With the transition to quarter-hourly settlement:
+Until now, the Spanish electricity market has operated with hourly resolution, where consumption and generation were measured and settled in 60-minute blocks.
+With the shift to quarter-hourly settlement:

-• Greater granularity in measurement: Data points increase from 24 to 96 per supply point per day.
+• More granularity in measurement: Moving from 24 to 96 daily values for each supply point.

-• More accurate imbalance settlement: Intra-hour offsets are eliminated, exposing more imbalance costs.
+• Greater accuracy in imbalance settlement: Intra-hour netting is eliminated, exposing imbalances more clearly.

 Impact on Energy Retailers

-Energy retailers face both technical and strategic challenges in adapting to this change:
+Retailers face both technical and strategic challenges to adapt to this change:

-• Increased data volume: The amount of information to be processed in measurement, settlement, and billing will quadruple.
+• Increased data volume: The amount of information to be processed in measurement, settlement, and billing quadruples.

-Adjustments in billing models: The shift to QH requires changes in tariff calculations and pricing structures.
+• Adjustment in billing models: Migration to QH requires adapting tariff calculations and pricing structures.

-Adaptation to new measurement methodologies: For metering points without QH telemetry, interpolations will be applied to hourly data, adding uncertainty to billing.
+• Adaptation to new measurement methodologies: For points without QH smart metering, interpolations from hourly values will be applied, introducing additional uncertainty in billing.

 How Does QUIXOTIC Adapt to This Change?

-QUIXOTIC is a modular subscription-based software designed to handle energy billing and other energy-related products.
-Our platform is already prepared to operate with quarter-hourly settlement, offering:
+QUIXOTIC is a modular subscription-based software that manages energy and multi-utility billing.
+Our platform is already ready to operate with quarter-hourly settlement, offering:

-Automated processing of QH data: Direct integrations with DSOs and REE for receiving and managing quarter-hourly readings.
+🔹 Automatic processing of QH data: Integrations with distributors and REE to receive and process quarter-hourly measurements.

-Adapted billing engine: Accurate calculation of tariffs and invoice generation based on the new settlement periods.
+🔹 Adapted billing: Tariff calculation and invoice generation based on the new settlement periods.

-Compatibility with interpolations and calculation methodologies: We align billing with the latest measurement rules to ensure accuracy and regulatory compliance.
+🔹 Compatibility with interpolations and methodologies: We adapt billing to current measurement rules, ensuring accuracy and regulatory compliance.

-Process automation: Less manual intervention means fewer errors and greater operational efficiency.
+🔹 Process automation: Less manual intervention, fewer errors, and higher operational efficiency.

 Advantages of Billing with QUIXOTIC

-Transitioning to quarter-hourly settlement is not just a technical challenge—it’s also an opportunity to optimize energy management.
-With QUIXOTIC, energy retailers can:
+The shift to quarter-hourly settlement is not only a technical challenge but also an opportunity to optimize energy management.
+With QUIXOTIC, retailers can:

-Simplify their operational workload: Full automation of quarter-hourly billing.
+Simplify operational workload: Full automation of quarter-hourly billing.

-Reduce error risks: Eliminate inconsistencies in imbalance settlement.
+Reduce error risk: Elimination of inconsistencies in imbalance settlement.

-Ensure regulatory compliance: Guaranteed adaptation to REE and CNMC regulations.
+Ensure regulatory compliance: Guaranteed alignment with REE and CNMC regulations.

-Optimize procurement and trading strategies: Gain better control over prices and imbalances.
+Optimize trading strategies: Greater control over prices and imbalances.

 Conclusion

-Quarter-hourly settlement marks a major milestone in the evolution of the Spanish electricity market.
-While it requires adaptations in information systems, metering, and billing, it also opens the door to greater efficiency in system management.
+Quarter-hourly settlement represents a milestone in the evolution of the Spanish electricity market.
+While it poses challenges in adapting information systems, measurement, and billing, it also opens the door to greater efficiency in managing the electricity system.

-Energy retailers that embrace flexible and scalable tools will be in the best position to capitalize on this transition.
-With QUIXOTIC, adapting to quarter-hourly settlement is fast, precise, and hassle-free.
+Retailers with flexible and scalable tools will be better positioned to take advantage of this transition.
+With QUIXOTIC, adapting to quarter-hourly settlement is fast, precise, and frictionless.

-If you want to learn more about how our software can help you navigate this new regulatory landscape, contact us, and we’ll be happy to assist you. 🚀
+If you’d like to learn more about how our software can support your transition, get in touch and we’ll help you optimize your billing in this new regulatory environment. 🚀

 Photo of Omar Sequera